prajaktaa07/PRODIGY_WD_01/README.md

 # PRODIGY_WD_01
-This is my first repository
+This repository is made to upload the code for 1st task of Prodigy Infotech Internship